Description Page Legal-topics

-It is important for international buyers, and in particular those from the UK, to be aware that there are two types of marital status in France:
+It is important for international buyers, and in particular those from the UK, to be aware that there are two main types of marital status in France:

 Unless specific steps are taken before purchasing, British married couples buying property in France will be deemed to be in the “séparation de biens” status.
 There are possible advantages to adopting the “communauté de biens” status for inheritance reasons.